alfanick/rest-cpp/README.md

 build example, go to `example/todo_server` and use `make`.

 However few more tasks are available:
-  - `make run` - build and start server
+  - `make server` - default action, build and start server
-  - `make library` - build library
-  - `make server` - default action, build server
+  - `make build` - build server

 There are configuration options available such as:
   - `address=ip_or_host` - address for server to bind, default: `0.0.0.0`